MicrosoftDocs/win32/desktop-src/NetMon2/reference.md

 ---
-Description: 'This section provides complete reference information for the following COM interfaces, functions, and structures used to develop expert, parser, and NPP applications.' ms.assetid: 'f2c37c55-7994-4436-a653-6a4e221a29a2'
+Description: This section provides complete reference information for the following COM interfaces, functions, and structures used to develop expert, parser, and NPP applications. ms.assetid: f2c37c55-7994-4436-a653-6a4e221a29a2
 title: Reference
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Reference